-If you’re using a skincare cream that contains tretinoin and other active ingredients, such as Hers Acne or Hers Anti-Aging, follow the instructions provided with the product to make sure you apply it properly.
+If you’re using skincare cream that contains tretinoin and other active ingredients, such as Hers Acne or Hers Anti-Aging Cream, follow the instructions provided with the product to make sure you apply it properly.

 Tretinoin is most effective when it’s applied shortly before bedtime.
 For the best results, try to apply tretinoin to any melasma-affected skin 30 minutes to one hour before you sleep to allow enough time for it to fully penetrate the skin.

 Treating melasma can be a serious challenge.
 From tretinoin to hydroquinone, kojic acid and more, serious cases of melasma can often require a variety of different treatments before you can get them under control.

 Our guide to melasma explains how this common skin condition develops, as well as what you can do to treat and manage it.
-You can also learn more about the most effective treatments for melasma in our guides to hydroquinone and kojic acid to answer questions like "does hydroquinone permanently lighten skin".
+You can also learn more about the most effective treatments for melasma in our guides to hydroquinone for melasma and kojic acid to answer questions like "does hydroquinone permanently lighten skin".